-So here "suggest" has as its object (what is being suggested) all the information in lines 2-7.
-The noun "anger" is related to the predicate "get angry at" and introduces the information in line 2.
+So here "suggest" has as its object (what is being suggested) all the information in lines (7b-7g).
+The noun "anger" is related to the predicate "get angry at" and introduces the information in (7b).
 Since the authors used the noun and not the predicate, they did not have to overtly mention the subject (who is getting angry) or object (who or what the anger is directed at).
 However, the reader can infer that the subject and object of "get angry at" are the actors who role-played anger at each other for the tape and who the children thought were real people.
 I note this inference by placing "actor" in parentheses.

-Similarly, we can infer that it was the researchers (the authors of the paper) who introduced the situation of someone getting angry at someone else (line 2) to the abused children.
-Likewise in line 4 we can infer-from what the paper has told us-that the people who abused the children were their parents.
+Similarly, we can infer that it was the researchers (the authors of the paper) who introduced the situation of someone getting angry at someone else (7b) to the abused children.
+Likewise in (7d) we can infer-from what the paper has told us-that the people who abused the children were their parents.

-In lines 5-7, the state that the abused children are said to have maintained (see line 5) is very complicated and technical.
-The state is this: the abused children monitor the environment (line 7) by (engaging in the process of) anticipating something (line 6).
+In (7e-7g), the state that the abused children are said to have maintained (see (7e)) is very complicated and technical.
+The state is this: the abused children monitor the environment (7g) by (engaging in the process of) anticipating something (7f).
 What are they anticipating?
 This is, for me, the crucial question.
-Nothing in the text explicitly tells us what they are anticipating?
+Nothing in the text explicitly tells us what they are anticipating.
 The inference most readers will make, I believe-if they read deep enough into this technical prose-is that the children feel threatened and are anticipating harm or abuse.
 Of course, that is the hypothesis of the paper-that abused children will look for and anticipate threat where there is none in reality.
-But, while in reality there was none in this environment, there is no way the abused children could have known this, since they were not aware that the argument was on tape.
+But, while in reality there was none in this environment, there is no way the abused children could have known this, since they were not aware that the argument was just on tape and not in the real world.

-An Analysis: Part 2: Claims Based on the BIS
+6 An Analysis: Part 2: Claims Based on the BIS